‘We’re sick of it’: Protests over police violence shatter cities, leaving streets strewn with glass across U.S.

 Americans awoke Sunday to charred and glass-strewn streets in dozens of cities after another night of unrest fueled by rage over the mistreatment of African Americans at the hands of police, who responded to the violence with tear gas and rubber bullets.

-Tens of thousands marched peacefully through streets to protest the death of George Floyd, a black man who died Monday after a white Minneapolis police officer pressed his knee on his neck until he stopped breathing.
+Tens of thousands marched peacefully to protest the death of George Floyd, a black man who died Monday after a white Minneapolis police officer pressed his knee on his neck until he stopped breathing.
 But many demonstrations sank into chaos as night fell: Cars and businesses were torched.
 The words “I can’t breathe” were spray-painted all over buildings.
-A fire in a trash bin burned near the gates of the White House.
+The damaged buildings include many near the White House.

-The fury sparked by Floyd’s death was compounded by the coronavirus pandemic, which has left millions out of work and killed more than 100,000 people in the U.S., including disproportionate numbers of black people.
+The scale of the protests, extending to nearly every part of the country and unfolding on a single night, seemed to rival the historic demonstrations of the civil rights and Vietnam eras.
+And by Sunday morning, the outrage had spread to Europe, where thousands gathered in London’s Trafalgar Square.
+Despite government rules barring crowds because of the COVID-19 pandemic, demonstrators clapped and waved placards as they offered support to U.S. demonstrators.

 “We’re sick of it.
 The cops are out of control,” protester Olga Hall said in Washington, D.C.
 “They’re wild.
 There’s just been too many dead boys.”

-People set fire to squad cars, threw bottles at officers and busted windows of storefronts, carrying away TVs and other items even as some protesters urged them to stop.
+People set fire to squad cars, threw bottles at officers and busted windows of storefronts.
+They carried away TVs and other items even as some protesters urged them to stop.
 In Indianapolis, multiple shootings were reported, including one that left a person dead amid the protests, adding to deaths in Detroit and Minneapolis in recent days.

 In Minneapolis, the city where the protests began, police, state troopers and National Guard members moved in soon after an 8 p.m. curfew took effect to break up the demonstrations.